 The Boss: Reference to OoS blog author.

 Classic Princess: A princess of a certain age, who has honed her princessing skills to a razor edge.
-Princess Benedikte is epitome of this class, but see also Princess Alexandra of Great Britain.
+Princess Benedikte of Denmark is epitome of this class, but see also Princess Alexandra of Great Britain, Princess Margriet of the Netherlands and Princess Irene of Spain

 Coatigan: Cardigan + Coat – as originally worn by the Duchess of Sussex to the U.S. Open